pietvandongen/batlog-d3-chart/README.md

 ## Demo

 Skip to [the demo page][5] for a demonstration of this project.
+You can use your own data file, or [example data][6].

 The result should look something like this:

 ![example graph](http://pietvandongen.github.io/batlog-d3-chart/images/example.png)